srinathvrao/srinathvrao/README.md

 #### 🌱 My Experience

+- I was also a Data Science Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
 - I was a Computer Vision Research Intern at IIITDM Kancheepuram.
 I co-wrote a paper that I presented at IEEE CICT, 2020.
-- I was also a Data Science Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.

-#### 🔭 I’m currently working on

-- VLocNet (A vision-based navigation algorithm)
-- A Kaggle competition I've got my eyes on :eyes:

 #### 👯 I’m looking to work on